 Watch case material

-Gold is the second most common alloy in watches, and can be either gold-plated or PVD gold coated, gold dive watch.
-There are differences between gold plating and PVD coating.
+Gold is the second most common alloy in watches and can be either a gold-plated or PVD gold coated gold dive watch.
+There are differences between gold plating and a PVD coating.
 Gold plating is a process where a thin layer of gold (measured in microns) is electro-chemically coated over another metal (usually stainless steel in watches).
-However, people tend to prefer the PVD (physical vapour deposition) where the gold is vaporized in a vacuum chamber under high temperature and deposited on the watch.
-It is a more durable form of coating, is anti-corrosive to salt water and doesn’t sweat like gold-plating.
+However, people tend to prefer the PVD (physical vapor deposition) where the gold is vaporized in a vacuum chamber under high temperature and deposited on the watch.
+It is a more durable form of coating, is anti-corrosive to saltwater and doesn’t sweat like gold-plating.
 Because it is a more durable it is used in medium to high-end dive watches.